12-speed Rear Derailleur installation and adjustment guide

 If you’re using a 30T cassette, use the top line.
 If you’re using a 34T cassette, use the lower line.
 For 28T cassettes you’d use the top of the adjustment gauge itself.

-Note that the 105 rear derailleur has different optimal distance settings and therefore also its own specific adjustment gauge tool.
-You can not use the Ultegra / Dura-Ace tool with 105 Di2.
+Note that the 105 and GRX rear derailleurs have different optimal distance settings and therefore also their own specific adjustment gauge tool.
+You can not use the Ultegra / Dura-Ace tool with 105/GRX Di2.

 Micro-adjust the gear shifting